 Criminal Defense for California Domestic Violence Cases

-If you were charged with any type of domestic violence related crime in Los Angeles, call our Los Angeles criminal defense lawyers to take a close look at the details of the case.
+If you were charged with any domestic violence-related crime in Los Angeles, call our Los Angeles criminal defense lawyers to take a close look at the details of the case.

-In order to have the best chance at a favorable outcome, you will need a law firm with experience in the local Los Angeles County Courts.
+You will need a law firm with experience in the local Los Angeles County Courts to have the best chance at a favorable outcome.

-If you or family member is under investigation, or already arrested for domestic violence defined under California law, we can help you.
+If you or a family member is under investigation or already arrested for domestic violence defined under California law, we can help you.